pre-commit: How to create hooks for unsupported tools

 pre-commit hooks use a “language”, selecting from the supported list.

 Most of these represent a programming language with an associated package manager, for which pre-commit will manage an isolated environment.
-For example, the python
+For example, the python language creates a Python virtual environment directory, installing dependencies with pip.

 But some are more like “pseudo-languages”, using some other method to run the hook.
-For running arbitrary tools, there is the system
+For running arbitrary tools, there is the system language, which can run any program.

 It’s easiest to use the managed programming languages, since pre-commit can handle isolation and version management for you.
-But if needs must, you can use system
+But if needs must, you can use system, with the drawback that your team will need to install and update the relevant tool by hand.

-The following examples cover running a tool in a fully managed lanaguage, node
+The following examples cover running a tool in a fully managed lanaguage, node (Node.js), and then a pre-installed tool with system.

-hook: stylelint, a CSS linter
+node hook: stylelint, a CSS linter

 stylelint is a CSS linter that can help you write valid, consistent CSS.
 At time of writing its repository does not have a pre-commit hooks file.
-But since it is available on npm, you can configure pre-commit to install and run it with a local node
+But since it is available on npm, you can configure pre-commit to install and run it with a local node hook.

-Here’s an example hook for running stylelint
+Here’s an example hook for running stylelint:

 repos: